yorch/ubuntu-server-bootstrap/README.md

 ## Docker

 You can test or use this script with Docker.
+First clone this repo and follow the next steps.

-First, build the image with:
+Build the Docker image with:

 ```sh
 docker build -t bootstrapped-ubuntu .
 ```

-And finally, run it in interactive mode with:
+And finally, run it in interactive mode:

 ```sh
 docker run -it bootstrapped-ubuntu